ybkimm/gdzig/docs/memory.md

 defer arr.deinit();
 ```

+### String

+Godot `String`s are stored in UTF-32, are reference counted, and are copy-on-write: if one reference is held, it can be modified in place.
+If more than one is held, modifications create a new copy.

+### StringName

+`StringName` is a deduplicated (interned), reference counted, UTF-32 string.
+Initializing a `StringName` the first time will allocate, and any additional initializations of the same string will just increment the reference count.

+Godot has a feature to create a `StringName` from data with a static lifetime (will exist for the entire lifetime of the application). gdzig offers a convenience function `StringName.fromComptimeLatin1` that takes a comptime string parameter.
+This guarantees the string literal lives in static memory, and also caches the resulting `StringName` in a static variable.
+The first call allocates Godot's internal `_Data` struct; subsequent calls return the cached value without even calling into Godot.

 ## Variant

 `Variant` is a special builtin that acts as Godot's dynamic type container, used extensively in the scripting API.
 It can hold: